syspack/pakages/docs/getting_started/installation.rst

 Installation
 ============

-Paks can be installed from pypi, or from source.
+Pakages can be installed from pypi, or from source.
 We recommend a container interaction for the quickest way to get up and running via our `container bases <https://github.com/orgs/syspack/packages?repo_name=pakages>`_

 Note that `spack <https://github.com/spack/spack>`_ is required to be on your path.